justinknguyen/BeatBind/README.md

         </p>

-Once you're done, click on `Save` within the app to save your settings.
-Click on `Start & Close` to close the window and start listening for your hotkeys!
+Once you're done, click on `Save` within the app to save your settings.  <br>
+Then click on `Start & Close` to close the window and start listening for your hotkeys!

-You can open the settings again by right-clicking on the app's system tray icon.
+(You can open the settings again by right-clicking on the app's system tray icon.)

 ## Updating

-1. Copy and save your `beatbind-config.json` file somewhere
+1. Copy and save your `BeatBind/lib/beatbind-config.json` file somewhere
 1. Replace your `BeatBind` folder with the updated version
-1. Paste inside the folder your saved `beatbind-config.json` file
+1. Paste inside the `BeatBind/lib` folder your saved `beatbind-config.json` file

 ## Troubleshooting